 CLTs acquire, own and steward land for the common good.
 The most common CLT land use is housing.
 Here’s how it works: The CLT builds a home using one-time public or private investment, then sells the home to a local wage earners who has obtained a lending product to purchase the home.
 The CLT keeps the land, holding it in trust for future generations of home buyers.
 In return for being able to buy a home at a discounted price the buyer agrees to “pay it forward” and sell to another income qualified local family at a price they can afford.
 The CLT manages the sale process ensuring that owners increase their wealth building capacity while also allowing another income qualified buyer to afford the home at resale.
 In this way the one-time investment in CLT homes makes lasting attainability a reality.
 This has a stabilizing effect on communities and helps to build stronger, safer and high-quality diverse neighborhoods which in turn contribute to greater educational attainment, employment opportunities and health outcomes.

 Who is eligible to purchase a CVHT home?

-How are we able to build affordable homes?
+How are we able to build attainable homes?

-We build developments by leveraging community land and cash donations. (land donations cut project costs by roughly 1/3).
+We build developments by leveraging community land and cash donations. (land donations cut costs by roughly 1/3).
 Smaller, efficient home design lowers our building costs.
 In-kind donations from contractors are sometimes used where appropriate.
 Partnering with other nonprofits and seeking accommodations from local governmental agencies also help make our homes more attainable.
-Grant writing and fundraising events contribute to the cash subsidies for our projects.
+Grant writing and fundraising events contribute to the cash subsidies for our developments.

 Why not just build apartments?